 Ways to Get into a Lower Tax Bracket

-- Exemption for taxpayers over 65 years old
+- Exemptions for taxpayers aged 65 and above

 - Child care expenses

-- Yearly maximum allowable Registered Retirement Savings Plan (RRSP) contributions
+- Maximum allowable annual contributions to a Registered Retirement Savings Plan (RRSP)

 Related: TFSA vs RRSP: How to Choose?